ProactiveProgrammers/text-analysis-starter/writing/reflection.md

     return paragraphs
 ```

+#### Pick one snippet of Python source code that you wrote in the `extract.py` module and explain how it works

+TODO: Write at least one paragraph to explain the source code code that you selected

 ## Analyzing the Text

 NOTE: The analysis described in this reflection file only requires you to study
 the output of `textanalysis` when run with the files called `input_one.txt` and
 `input_two.txt`.
 With that said, you should make sure that the program also
 works correctly when it is run with other input files!
+Please note that the
+output of the `textanalysis` includes both the words that you see in the
+terminal window and the `png` files stored in the `graphics/` directory.

 ### According to the output of your program, what words does `input_one.txt` have in common across all paragraphs?
 How did you know?